Muir baronets

-The Muir Baronetcy, of Deanston in the County of Perth and of Park Gardens in the City of Glasgow, is a title in the Baronetage of the United Kingdom.
+The Muir Baronetcy, of Deanston in the county of Perth, and of Park Gardens in the city of Glasgow, is a title in the Baronetage of the United Kingdom.
 It was created on 20 October 1892 for John Muir, Lord Provost of Glasgow from 1889 to 1892.
-The second Baronet served as high sheriff of County Waterford in 1919.
+The second Baronet served as High Sheriff of County Waterford in 1919.
 The third Baronet was a deputy lieutenant of Perthshire.
-As of 2007 the presumed fourth Baronet has not successfully proven his succession and is therefore not on the Official Roll of the Baronetage, with the baronetcy considered dormant.
-He has also chosen not to use his title.
+The fourth baronet did not use his title.
+He died in 2023 and was succeeded by his brother, the presumed fifth Baronet.